|

 solitary tree in small gardens.
 It can grow up to 20 meters in

-height.
-Older trees will develop large bright red-orange fruits
+Older trees develop large bright red-orange fruits

 because its light narcotic effect.
 Though betel nut chewing is

-nowadays less popular the trees are still commonly grows because of
+nowadays less popular, the trees are still commonly grows because of

 their ornamental qualities.

-Latin: Livistona
+Latin: Livistona rotundifolia

-English: Fan Palm
+English: Fan Palm, Footstool Palm, Table Palm

 Indonesian: Palem Sadeng